pauljblazek/deepdistilling/README.md

 - utils.py : contains some ancillary functions needed, such as rescaling weights and organizing indices of incoming neurons, as well as many short functions used in discovering for-loops and groups

-### Problem-specific files
+### Problem-specific files (in /src/)

 - distill_*.py : file to run distilling for the given problem

-- output_*.py : file to which deep distilling writes its output code for the given problem

 - general_maxsat.py : file containing pre-distilled code that generalizes the maxsat problem to any size (i.e., any number of clauses and variables)

 - maxsat.py : file containing the code necessary to generate test data for maxsat and test it against the distilled code

-### Data files
+### Data files (in /data/)

-Within the data>orientation and data>sat folders, ENN weights and biases are stored in the ENN subfolders, and training and test sets are stored in the train and test subfolders.
+Within the data/orientation and data/sat folders, ENN weights and biases are stored in the ENN subfolders, and training and test sets are stored in the train and test subfolders.